agh-glk/fcs/docs/source/crawler/crawler.rst

       Returns statistics from given time period.

-      :param int seconds: Defines time period for which statistics should be returned (this method returns statistics since now).
+      :param int seconds: Defines time period for which statistics should be returned (this method returns statistics since (now - seconds)).
-      :return: Statistics from given time period.
+      :return: Statistics from given time period (number of crawled links and total time crawling these links took).
       :rtype: dict

    .. py:method:: get_address()